guiyom-e/kumo-articles/blog-posts/six-guidelines-for-risk-less-data-migrations/six-guidelines-for-risk-less-data-migrations.md

 If anything goes wrong, you should be *able to restore* your database to a correct state.

-- Cloud providers have services dedicated to backups (e.g. [AWS Backup](https://docs.aws.amazon.com/aws-backup/latest/devguide/whatisbackup.html) if you are using AWS, [Actifio](https://www.actifio.com/) on GCP, etc.)
-- Database systems often come with their own backup solution:
+- Cloud providers have services dedicated to backups (e.g. [AWS Backup](https://docs.aws.amazon.com/aws-backup/latest/devguide/whatisbackup.html) if you are using AWS, [Actifio](https://www.actifio.com/) on GCP, etc.) and database systems often come with their own backup solution.
-  - PostgreSQL has [`pg_dump`](https://www.postgresql.org/docs/current/backup-dump.html) to export data that can be restored later.
-  - DynamoDB has a specific [backup feature](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/CreateBackup.html)
-  - etc.
 - Practice restoring your data
 - Be pragmatic.
 Can you afford to restore your data?
   - Some data items might have been updated during the process